 Best for: Another athletic, premium option that doesn’t command high prices

-The all-new 2024 Hyundai Kona and the Mazda CX-30 offer very similar things, just in different packaging.
+The Hyundai Kona and the Mazda CX-30 offer very similar things, just in different packaging.
 The Kona has dynamic, futuristic styling backed by an upscale interior and nimble handling.
-The base 2.0-liter four-cylinder engine makes an underwhelming 147 horsepower, but with front-wheel drive (FWD) it returns up to 29 mpg city, 34 highway, and 31 combined in the entry-level SE trim.
-The upgraded 1.6-liter turbocharged four-cylinder engine makes 190 horsepower and is mated to an eight-speed automatic transmission.
+The base 2.0-liter four-cylinder engine makes an underwhelming 147 hp, but with front-wheel drive (FWD) it returns up to an EPA-rated 28 mpg city, 35 highway, and 31 combined in the entry-level SE trim.
+The upgraded 1.6-liter turbocharged four-cylinder engine makes 190 hp and is mated to an eight-speed automatic transmission.

-The 2024 Kona’s standard features include a 12.3-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto.
-It’s also available with a Bose premium stereo.
+The 2025 Kona’s standard features include a 12.3-inch touchscreen infotainment system with wireless Apple CarPlay and Android Auto, and a Bose premium stereo is available.
 The Kona also comes standard with Safe-Exit Warning, forward-collision warning, lane-keeping assist, rear-occupant alert, and automatic high beams.
 It has 63.7 cubic feet of cargo room with the rear seats folded down, which is exceptional for the class.

 Hyundai Venue